 GOBA provided five meals as part of the registration fee in 2023.
 We’ll again provide up to five meals (2 dinners & 3 breakfasts) in the host communities of Eaton and Arcanum.
 Everyone finds this arrangement convenient, satisfying, and easy to manage.
 GOBA embeds a $55 surcharge in the registration fee to subsidize these meals.

-Set your own pace while making memories with family, friends and up to 1,500 other riders.
-The itinerary is designed to showcase the area's treasures, both natural and man-made, as you follow a large loop from Bowling Green to Fremont to Port Clinton to Oregon, then back to Bowling Green.
+On GOBA you set your own pace while making memories with family, friends and up to 1,500 other riders.
+The itinerary is designed to showcase the area's treasures, both natural and man-made, for cyclists of all ages and interests.

 As always, outdoor camping is a fun part of the GOBA experience.
 We sleep in tents at schools, parks and fairgrounds while enjoying the hospitality of the towns we visit.
 Your registration fee includes luggage trucks that transport your gear as you bike from town to town, and modern shower trucks that keep the hot water flowing all week.

 Don't like to camp?
 GOBA sells car-camper parking passes for RVs and trailers, and all of our overnight towns provide indoor sleeping space on a floor for an additional fee.
 And there are multiple hotels within 5-10 miles of the four GOBA camps.

 Don't have a tent or don't like setting up one?
 You can purchase "deluxe" and "community" camping services, with two levels of pampering.
 And all riders can purchase towel service or rent a chair.